-- A. Controls shall be established to ensure proper handling of tips. - B. Cash or cash equivalents exchanged between two persons must be counted independently by at least two agents and reconciled to the recorded amounts at the end of each shift or session.
+- A. Controls shall be established to ensure proper handling of tips. - B. Each gaming operation shall establish internal control systems sufficient to ensure that currency (other than tips or gratuities) received from a patron in the gaming area is promptly placed in a locked container in the table, or, in the case of a cashier, in the appropriate place in the cashier's cage, or on those games which do not have a locked financial instrument storage component, or on card game tables, in an appropriate place on the table, in the cash register or in another approved repository. - C. Cash or cash equivalents exchanged between two persons must be counted independently by at least two agents and reconciled to the recorded amounts at the end of each shift or session.
 Unexplained variances must be documented and maintained.
-Unverified transfers of cash or cash equivalents are prohibited. - C. Procedures must be implemented to control cash or cash equivalents based on the amount of the transaction.
+Unverified transfers of cash or cash equivalents are prohibited.

+- D. Procedures must be implemented to control cash or cash equivalents based on the amount of the transaction.
 These procedures must include documentation by shift, session, or other relevant time period of the following: - 1.
-Inventory, including any increases or decreases;

-- 2. Transfers; - 3.
+Inventory, including any increases or decreases; - 2.
+Transfers; - 3.
 Exchanges, including acknowledging signatures or initials; and, - 4.
-Resulting variances. - D. Any change to control of accountability, exchange, or transfer requires that the cash or cash equivalents be counted and recorded independently by at least two agents and recorded to the recorded amount.
+Resulting variances. - E. Any change to control of accountability, exchange, or transfer requires that the cash or cash equivalents be counted and recorded independently by at least two agents and reconciled to the recorded amount.